utelecon/utelecon.github.io/src/pages/en/utol/students/course_registration/index.md

 After the enrollment registration period ends, the “favorite registrations” will be deleted.
 In addition, depending on the course settings, “self-registrations” may be deleted, and you may not be able to register for a new course.
 In this case, to register for a course, please ask your course instructor to change the course settings.

 **Even if you proceed with the “course registration” in UTOL, you will not be enrolled in the course.
-Therefore, if you need to enroll in a course, be sure to use UTAS (the Educational System) for enrollment registration.**
+Therefore, if you need to enroll in a course, be sure to use UTAS (the academic affairs system) for enrollment registration.**

 ## Procedures for registering for a course